Anansi: How Anansi tricked two gods

+Why Anansi's webs traps flies

+One day, Anansi was hungry, and had no food.
+He saw Wansena (the fly) eating kenkey outside of his house.
+Anansi went outside and asked for some, but the fly refused, saying that, instead, he would lead him to an area with an abundance of food.
+Wansena told Anansi to follow him, and he led him to a village in the jungle, where they produced a large amount of kenkey.
+Wansena told him that this was his home village, and so other flies lived there.
+Anansi ate a lot of kenkey, but he was still hungry, although Wansena told him that he couldn't have any more.
+Anansi, angry, decided to set up a trap.
+He wove webs around the village, and covered them in a sweet - smelling substance whilst the villagers were sleeping.
+When they woke, one by one, they were attracted to the smell, and trapped in the web.
+When all of them were trapped, Anansi ate all of the kenkey in the village until he was full, before climbing his webs and going home, carrying even more kenkey with him.

+And that is why Anansi's webs trap flies.

 Jamaican Anansi stories

 How Anansi tied Tiger

 One day, Anansi was very hungry and couldn't find anything to eat.
 He decided to take a basket, along with a large pot, and headed toward seaside to go fishing.
 The Spider then made a fire for his pot and called out to the sea, "Hey Big fish come!"
 Huge fish came and he caught some of them, placing them in his basket.

 Anansi shouted "Big fish go, make little fish come!" next, scaring the big fish away.
 Smaller fish then came and he caught them also, placing them in his basket.
 Anansi repeated this until he filled both his pot and basket with a variety of fish, then sat his basket aside.
 Anansi spared no time cooking all of the fish he'd captured inside his pot and ate them.
 Anansi then collected his things once he was full and headed back toward his home, hiding his now-empty pot in a bush along the way.
 Eventually, Anansi met Tiger on his trek back home, and was frightened, because Tiger was very intimidating.
 Tiger demanded to know what Anansi had in his basket.

 Anansi replied in a feeble voice that his basket was empty.
 Tiger let the Spider go about his way, but remained suspicious of Anansi, and decided to spy on the Spider once the two had gained some distance between each other.
 Tiger watched as Anansi soon sat near a tree and opened the basket with the fish he'd caught earlier that day.
 Next, Anansi began to remove each of the fish he'd caught and gloated over them; first a yellow-tail, then a snapper, and finally, a jack-fish.
 Tiger then sprung out of hiding and confronted Anansi about his deception.